guilhermeschmitt/Readable/README.md

 #### Authed user

-This application is anonymous, without authentication or authorization, however, an authenticated user schema has been implemented in the shared action.
+This application is anonymous, without authentication or authorization.However, an authenticated user schema has been implemented in the shared action.
 The AUTHED_ID is placed manually, and is only used to simulate an authenticated user in the system, from it the author of the comment / post is validated.

 #### Comments